 Aside from organisations based in more technical industries, other companies set to play a big role this year include names like Aldi (retail), Grant Thornton (accountancy), Virgin Media (IT) and GSK (pharmaceuticals).

-National Apprenticeship Week takes place in March 2017, to promote the role and growing importance played by school leaver apprenticeships schemes.
+National Apprenticeship Week takes place in March every year, bringing together employers and apprentices to celebrate the success and growing importance of apprenticeships schemes in the school leaver market.
 National Apprenticeship Week is designed to encourage more businesses and people to get involved in schemes for school leavers, as well as celebrating the positive impact made by apprenticeships.

 How to apply for an apprenticeship